Know before you go! Check out our Wait Times and Webcams.

 Vehicle owners must be in compliance with the chartered bus law prior to entering the District of Columbia.
 The chartered bus law became effective on March 14, 2007.

 For more information on registering a bus in the IRP program, please contact your state Department of Motor Vehicles.
-Here is a list of offices, provided by the American Association of Motor Vehicles Administrators.
+Here is a list of offices provided by the International Registration Plan, Inc.

 Get more information regarding Tour Bus Parking from the goDCgo website.